subatta/azbuild/src/README.md

 ```

-Instructions for a2zbuild when it's ready:
+Instructions for azbuild when it's ready:

 1. Install latest version of Ruby
 2. Install the gem from http://rubygems.org